WillCao68/twist-api/source/includes/v2/_integration_oauth.md

 setup and are available to OAuth integrations only.

-Twist implements [REST hooks](http://resthooks.org/) for most changes inside the system.
+Twist implements [REST hooks](http://resthooks.org/) for most changes in the system.
 The significant benefit is that you don't need to poll for changes, but can instead wait for hooks to deliver the payload when a change happens.

-To be able to receive notifications, you need to subscribe to an event via hook.
+To be able to receive notifications, you need to subscribe to an event via a hook.
 These are the supported events:

 | Event type | Description |